DCsunset/nix-config/README.md

 ## Usage

-Copy `config.nix.example` to `config.nix` and modify the variables.
+Copy `config.example.nix` to `config.nix` and modify the variables.